Home

 "A rich humus soil as found in a woodland setting is required, along with even moisture.
 A slightly acidic soil is also required."

-Growth and care
+Growth and Care

 Before you even think of growing bunchberries you must ensure that your climate is actually suitable to this, with an average minimum temperature of around minus forty Fahrenheit, and no warmer in summer than 65 degrees Fahrenheit.

-Secondly, remember that these plants require at least partial shade.
-Indeed, they need a little sunlight in the morning or afternoon.
 These plants thrive when planted under conifers, because the falling needles tend to maintain the acidity of the soil providing optimal conditions for the bunchberries.

 If you cannot use conifers to shade the bunchberries and must have deciduous trees over them instead, you will have to maintain the acidity either by artificial means or by applying mulch made of conifer needles at least once every three years or so.

-Remember though that if you do plant them under deciduous trees, that you will have to clear away the leaves regularly, else your bunchberries will be swamped or covered by them.
+Remember though that if you do plant them under deciduous trees, that you will have to clear away the leaves regularly; else your bunchberries will be swamped or covered by them.

 An interesting tip to growing bunchberries is that they grow much better if planted near rotting dead wood.
 If you cannot provide this, then you need to mix compost deep into the soil well before you plant the bunchberries.